alexprengere/pep_unpacking_in_comprehensions/pep.rst

-**Why now?** The idea of comprehension unpacking was explicitly considered and set aside when PEP 448 was implemented, largely to avoid delaying the rest of that PEP’s features (`PEP 448 – Additional Unpacking Generalizations \|
+**Why now?** The idea of comprehension unpacking was explicitly considered and set aside when PEP 448 was implemented, largely to avoid delaying the rest of that PEP's features (`PEP 448 – Additional Unpacking Generalizations \|
 peps.python.org <https://peps.python.org/pep-0448/#variations#:~:text=>`__).
 The deferred feature was noted as something that “has not been ruled out